dsp196/Stock_Data_Streaming_GCP/README.md

    - Python scripts deployed on a GKE Autopilot cluster to validate the orchestration approach with containerized services.

 2. **Migration to Cloud Run Jobs:**
-   - **Cost Optimization:** Decommissioned GKE in favor of Cloud Run’s serverless model.
+   - **Cost Optimization:** Transitioned from GKE to Cloud Run’s serverless model,significantly reducing idle running costs.
    - Orchestrated by Airflow/Cloud Composer to coordinate daily vs. frequent tasks.

 ---